LAKELAND AMATEUR RADIO CLUB, INC.

 While membership is to be unrestricted as to residence, the clubs constituency is to be representative of the amateur radio fraternity in the immediate area.
 No member shall use the name of the club to promote his or her own private business.

-SECTION 2: Dues Initiation fees, regular membership dues and reinstatement fees will be determined each year by the Board of Directors.
-Dues shall be payable on or before the first day of January of each year.
-Dues of new members admitted to the membership after July 1st shall be reduced by 50% for the remainder of the calendar year.
+Dues Initiation fees, regular membership dues and reinstatement fees will be determined each year by the Board of Directors.
+Dues shall be payable on or before the lapse in membership lapse as outlined in Section 5, subsection B.

 SECTION 4: Approval for Membership Membership approval will take effect at the next regular meeting.
 There will be a One Month "probationary period" for all new members before full membership takes effect automatically at the following meeting.